Evoniuk/terminal-markdown/README.md

 ## What is it?

-Terminal markdown is a simple formatting tool for text displayed on a UNIX-like terminal.
+Terminal markdown is a simple formatting tool for displayng text on a UNIX-like terminal emulator.
 It allows you to easily create text that is

 - Bold
 - Dim